CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     cd Cloud-Native-Application/labfiles/
     ```

-1. Observe the built Docker images by running command `docker image ls`.
-The images are tagged with latest, also it is possible to use other tag values for versioning.
+1. Observe the built Docker images by running the command `docker image ls`.
+The images are tagged with the latest, also it is possible to use other tag values for versioning.

     ```
     docker image ls